makkenagithub/03-expense-terraform-dev/README.md

 Bastion - Bastion is a server , usually placed in public subnet and we create a seperate sg for it.
 Users can connect to bastion server and then access the frontend/backend/db servers

+Opensource modules:

+We have opensource modules contributed from terrafrom and AWS. we can use them also.

+Adv:

+we no need to develop module.

+Dis Adv:

+We need to depend on community

+Custom modules:

+1. we have to develop everything.
+2. we have freedom to develop whatever we want.